Anshan Liaoning, China Travel Guide

 Limited major art institutions exist.
 Some smaller neighborhood galleries might showcase regional art.

-Anshan's past is woven into its religious sites, industrial heritage, and Soviet-influenced architecture.
+Anshan's past is woven into its religious sites, industrial past, and Soviet-influenced architecture.

 Home to numerous Buddhist and Taoist temples, monasteries, and nunneries, some dating from centuries past.